Part-Time Faculty Orientation

 Getting to Know Our UMSL Students

-This interactive workshop will help you learn about the unique dynamics of our students here at UMSL and how you can tailor your teaching to be inclusive and supportive of this uniquely rich and diverse population.
+This interactive workshop will help you learn about the unique dynamics of our students at UMSL and how you can tailor your teaching to be student-centered and help support student retention.

 Break

-Campus colleagues share insights and details about student success topics you’ll experience in the first weeks of the semester as well as resources for who to contact and when.
+Campus colleagues share insights and details about student success topics you’ll experience in the first weeks of the semester, as well as resources for whom to contact and when.
 Examples will be provided of how to handle disability access accommodation letters, enrollment verifications, and submitting flags for student concerns.

 Break